Affordable Yoga Prop Sets: Best Kits for Beginners

 • Yoga Strap (1): Think of this as your arm-extender.
 A strong strap with a buckle helps you stretch deeper or hold poses like Cow Face without forcing it.

 • Yoga Bolster (1): These firm, comfy pillows are your go-to for restorative poses.
-They support your back or legs, making relaxation feel like a dream.
+They help your back or legs relax so you can settle in more comfortably.

-• Yoga Blanket (1): Soft and foldable, blankets add cushion for your knees or warmth in Savasana.
-They’re super versatile!
+• Yoga Blanket (1): Soft and foldable, blankets add cushion under the knees or warmth in Savasana.
+They’re versatile at home or in class.

 Each prop is like a tool in your yoga toolbox, helping you move and feel better at your own pace.
 Check out how YogaRenew explains why props make yoga accessible for everyone!